 GetUpside is NOT a discount program.
 You will pay full price at the gas pump, for restaurant purchases or grocery prices when you use GetUpside.
 Technically, you don't even get any real savings.
 What you do get is a cash back bonus.

-You can download the app from Google Play Store or the Apple App Store, or you can request the link directly from the GetUpside website.
+You can download the app from Google Play Store or the Apple App Store, or you can request the link directly from the GetUpside website (affiliate link).
 The app identifies GetUpside locations on a map where bonuses can be earned.
 Bonuses are added to your earnings balance, which can be redeemed in a number of ways

 GetUpside is an innovative marketing concept.
 It attracts new customers to a business.
 For those of us who are making a lot of gas purchases, GetUpside's bonus can offset some of that expense.